rimu/no-qanon/README.md

-# QAnon, conspiracy, fake news and nazi blocklist for using in a hosts file, pihole or with dnsmasq
+# QAnon, conspiracy, fake news and nazi blocklist for using in a hosts file, adblock extension, pihole or with dnsmasq

 https://raw.githubusercontent.com/rimu/no-qanon/master/etc_hosts.txt is the blocklist to use in a /etc/hosts file, adblocker browser extension or a pihole.